tahaafzal5/AugieGeoTag/README.md

 You will face no (or the least) issues if a Long Term Support (LTS) version of Java is used.
 We strongly recommend `17.0.1 2021-10-19 LTS`.

-If you have multiple Java Developmenent Kits (JDKs) installed on your machine, your IDE might default to a version other than `17.0.1 2021-10-19 LTS`.
+If you have multiple Java Development Kits (JDKs) installed on your machine, your IDE might default to a version other than `17.0.1 2021-10-19 LTS`.
 Make sure your IDE is using the correct JDK.
 Each IDE has different steps to do this.
 Since we recommend using Visual Studio Code, here are the steps to update the java version for `AugieGeoTag`:

 - Open VS Code's Command Palette by: